ddom-pubgit/old-script-collection/README.md

 # Stop Eternally Running Tasks

 A simple script to assist with stopping eternally running tasks.
+Currently works for Hypervisor Jobs (VMware/HyperV Backup jobs and Backup copies) and Tape Jobs.
+Will check for Agents if there is demand.

 ## How to use